Princeton Restaurant Reviews

 609.683.8720)

 Princeton's oldest ice cream parlor.
 Many like it for the blend-ins.
-It's still good and very popular (especially for kids), but Bent Spoon and Halo Pub are even better.
-There's also a Thomas Sweet chocolate outpost at (29 Palmer Square West. - Ricky's Candy, Cones and Chaos.
+It's still good and very popular (especially for kids), but Bent Spoon and Halo Pub are even better. - Thomas Sweet Cafe.

 (68 Palmer Square West, Princeton;